MadhavJivrajani/ThreadTheNeedle/README.md

 # ThreadTheNeedle
-Developing tools to understand thread scheduling and memory managment in Linux
+Developing tools to understand thread scheduling and memory managment in Linux based operating systems